Diptanghsu-DC/huls-coffee-house/README.md

-# Campus Need - a Food Ordering and Delivery App by E-Cell NIT, Silchar
+# Campus Need - A Food Ordering and Delivery App by E-Cell NIT, Silchar

 Welcome to the E-Cell Food Delivery and Ordering App!
 This app provides a convenient platform for users to order food and have it delivered to their location (currently default to NIT Silchar).